 I am a Principal Economist at the Bank of Lithuania working at the new Center for Excellence in Finance and Economic Research (CEFER).
 I am also a lecturer at the Faculty of Economics of Vilnius University.
-Before moving to Lithuania in the fall of 2015 I have worked on my PhD-thesis at the Center for Research in Experimental Economics and Political Decision making (CREED) at the University of Amsterdam and at the Tinbergen Institute.
-My advisor was Arthur Schram.
+Before moving to Lithuania in the fall of 2015 I was at the Center for Research in Experimental Economics and Political Decision making (CREED) at the University of Amsterdam and at the Tinbergen Institute where I worked on my PhD-thesis.
+My thesis advisor was Arthur Schram.
 The title of my PhD-thesis is Behavioral Economics and the Public Sector.

 Research and Teaching Interests: